Aitslab/nlp_2021_alexander_petter/README.md

 It's important to get this right, since BERT requires TensorFlow 1.15, which in its turn requires Python/pip 3.7 (not 3.8).
 If you get an error for tensorflow (ERROR: Could not find a version that satisfies the requirement tensorflow==1.15.0
-ERROR: No matching distribution found for tensorflow==1.15.0) upgrade pip: python -m pip install --upgrade pip setuptools
+ERROR: No matching distribution found for tensorflow==1.15.0) check if you are inside the environment you made.

 ### Understanding the pipeline